Leave a Message

 The timeline varies, but most buyers in Denver can expect 30 to 60 days from accepted offer to closing.
 The searching phase can take weeks or months depending on inventory, budget, and preferences.

 Working with Sallie Simmons helps streamline the process.
-With Compass’ real-time listing updates, Sallie pinpoints properties quickly, organizes efficient showings, and uses her negotiation expertise to shorten the path from search to ownership.
+With Compass’s real-time listing updates, Sallie pinpoints properties quickly, organizes efficient showings, and uses her negotiation expertise to shorten the path from search to ownership.
 Buyers who partner with her often find they move into their homes faster and with fewer hurdles.

 What are common mistakes Denver homebuyers should avoid?